-However, patients will also lie about quite serious things such as past health problems including injuries and treatment.
+However, patients will also lie about quite serious things such as past health problems including injuries and treatment and medicating the patient becomes problematic.

 When a patient knowingly omits data from their own history, this is called dissimulation malingering.
 They may deny past alcohol or drug abuse, past health problems that resemble current problems and they may believe that lying about their past will somehow help them today.
-They believe that it gives them control.
+They believe that it gives them control, but medicating the patient becomes all the more difficult.

 For many patients, lying begins almost innocently as a means of not revealing too much data.
 They feel that they will exclude just some information that really is not all that important, and also it is no one’s business.